kettanaito/sentinel-dom/docs/options.md

   <p>Setting vertical threshold to 75%.</p>
 </div>

-As you can see, delta areas are *omnidirectional*, meaning that they are expect to appear regardless of a scroll direction.
-This is the main difference between the thresholds and [bleeding edges](#bleeding-edges).
+As you can see, delta areas are *omnidirectional*, meaning that they are expected to appear regardless of the scroll direction.
+This is the main difference between thresholds and [Bleeding edges](#bleeding-edges).
 The same rules apply to the horizontal threshold.

-One of the powerful features of thresholds is the ability to combine them:
+One of the powerful features of the thresholds is the ability to combine them:
 ```js
 new Tracker({
   // ...